kanbayashi07/dify-plugin-azure-blob-storage/README.md

 This tool uploads a file to Azure Blob Storage and creates a shared access signature (SAS) URL to share the file.

-For more information about shared access signatures, see https://learn.microsoft.com/azure/storage/common/storage-sas-overview.
+For more information about shared access signatures, see [here](https://learn.microsoft.com/azure/storage/common/storage-sas-overview).

 ### Write Log

 This tool writes a log message to Azure Blob Storage.
 One log message is saved per file.

+## Configuration and Usage

+See [Plugin README](./README.difypkg.md) for configuration and usage details.

 ## Contributing